 Below are step-by-step instructions on how to make chicken congee:

-- Rinse and strain the rice: Rinse the rice grains with cold water until the water runs clear, at least 3 times.
-Strain and set aside.
+- Wash and Strain: Rinse the rice grains with cold water at least 3 times or until the water runs clear.
+Drain the grains through a mesh strainer and set aside.

-- Make the congee: Bring a medium-size pot with 5 cups (1250 ml) of cold water to a boil on medium-high heat.
-Add strained rice and only stir once.
-(Note: stirring often will cause the rice to stick to the pot).
-Reduce to medium heat.
-Cover the pot halfway with a lid, don't cover fully.
-Simmer for 22 minutes.
+- Simmer the Rice: Bring 5 cups (1250 ml) of cold water to a boil in a medium pot over medium-high heat.
+Add the strained rice and stir exactly once to prevent sticking.
+Reduce the heat to medium, prop the lid to cover the pot halfway, and simmer for 22 minutes.

-- Cook the chicken: Add marinated chicken in small batches, scallion whites and ginger.
-Stir to separate the chicken pieces and boil until meat is cooked, about 2-4 minutes.
+- Poach the Chicken: Drop the marinated chicken into the pot in small batches, then add the scallion whites and ginger.
+Stir gently to separate the chicken pieces and boil for 2 to 4 minutes until the meat cooks through.

 Expert Tips